tk1ng/expert-couscous/docs/Failed Pages/ideal-qr-buckaroo.md

 ### Link to iDEAL payment to use for mobile / QR hyperlink:

 The link to the actual QR code will look something like this: `https://qr7.ideal.nl/ideal-qr/qr/get/72d374b7-f878-4b78-ac05-xxxxxxxx`.
-This can be found in the processing results. <br><br>When you scan the QR code you will end up with a link that looks something like this: `https://qr7.ideal.nl/72d374b7-f878-4b78-ac05-xxxxxxxx`.
-(The part, ideal-qr / qr / get / has been removed from the link.) <br><br>To ensure that consumers can initiate a payment from their mobile, it is recommended to add the above link.
+This can be found in the processing results. <br/><br/>When you scan the QR code you will end up with a link that looks something like this: `https://qr7.ideal.nl/72d374b7-f878-4b78-ac05-xxxxxxxx`.
+(The part, ideal-qr / qr / get / has been removed from the link.) <br/><br/>To ensure that consumers can initiate a payment from their mobile, it is recommended to add the above link.
 This can be done, for example, by linking a hyperlink to the QR code or by placing a special button for this.